 In large part, this is what happened to Cassandra in the myth.

-- She wanted the approval of other because of her predictions.
-But, she was only rejected.
+- She wanted the approval of others because of her predictions.
+But, they rejected her.

-In the Cassandra complex, there is always a tendency to show courage.
+In the Cassandra complex, there’s always a tendency to show courage.
 This is because people think that they will gain respect and the love of others this way.

-However, none of this happens, you only get rejected.
+However, none of this happens, they only reject you.

 Due to this feeling of being undervalued, women who suffer from this complex start to go through important psychological changes.

-One of the has to do with perfectionism.
-This is a search to control everything.
-In excess, this can be seen as their visible care.
+One of them has to do with perfectionism.
+This is a search to control everything in an excessive way.

-- They’re obsessed with small things, especially in their domain.
+- They become obsessed with small things, especially in their domain.

-- This shows the lack of control that they have when everything is going well.
-They can’t get the approval for what they don’t have any power over.
+- This shows the lack of control they have when everything is going well.
+They can’t get approval for what they don’t have any power over.